davidsonfellipe/awesome-wpo/README.md

 * [Grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) - A Grunt plugin to concatenate and minify Javascript files.
 * [Clean-css](https://github.com/jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.
 * [Django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
+* [Django-pipeline](https://github.com/cyberdelia/django-pipeline) - Pipeline is an asset packaging library for Django, providing both CSS and JavaScript concatenation and compression, built-in JavaScript template support, and optional data-URI image and font embedding.
 * [JShrink](https://github.com/tedious/JShrink) - JShrink is a PHP class that minifies javascript so that it can be delivered to the client quicker.
 * [CSSshrink](https://github.com/stoyan/cssshrink) - Because CSS is ospon the critical path to rendering pages.
 It must be small!
 Or else!
 * [Grunt-cssshrink](https://github.com/JohnCashmore/grunt-cssshrink) - This is just a grunt wrapper for CSS Shrink.